marioo00/desktop-cleaner/README.md

 # Usage

 1. Clone the repo.
-2. Run “python file_cleaner.py “ or “python3 file_cleaner.py” .
+2. Open linux and run “python file_cleaner.py “ or “python3 file_cleaner.py” .
 3. Enter the path you want to clean when prompted.

 # Requirements